SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: Introduction

 \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{s:background} provides some background on LSTM networks.
-Section~\ref{s:Challenges} furthermore introduces some challenges and opportunities regarding LSTM acceleration design.
+Section~\ref{s:background} provides some background on LSTM as an RNN network.
+Section~\ref{s:Challenges} furthermore introduces some challenges and opportunities regarding RNN acceleration design.
 Next, we introduce our proposed scheduling technique in Section~\ref{s:lstm_analysis}.
-Afterwards, we describe LSTM-Sharp's design in Section~\ref{s:lstmDesign}.
+Afterwards, we describe Sharp's design in Section~\ref{s:lstmDesign}.
 Then, Section~\ref{s:lstm_reconnfigurability} discusses the architecture's reconfigurability.
 We describe the evaluation methodology in Section~\ref{s:EvaluationMethodology} and show the experimental results in Section~\ref{s:ExperimentalResults}.
 Finally, Section~\ref{s:RelatedWork} reviews some related work, and Section~\ref{s:Conclusions} sums up the main conclusions of this work.